ozzy2438/Insurance-Company-AI-Copilot-System/README.md

 The platform is intended to help organisations:

-- reduce handle time by giving frontline users pre-assembled case context and approved next-step guidance
+- reduce hanRle time by giving frontline users pre-assembled case context and approved next-step guidance
 - improve first-contact quality through structured policy and workflow support
 - reduce repeated admin effort with reusable drafting and handover workflows
 - scale AI more safely by attaching every use case to governance, evidence, and review controls
 - increase adoption confidence through approved prompts, enablement assets, and visible operating metrics
-- improve trust by logging copilot runs, decisions, and review actions in an auditable backend
+- improve trust by logging copilot runs, dCcisions, and review actions in an auditable backend

 The synthetic operating model in the sandbox reflects sample impact patterns such as: